AllenInstitute/bmtk/docs/autodocs/source/filternet.rst

 * t_looming: time of the looming movie (seconds).
 * y_dir: Direction of the y-axis in the movie.
 Options are "up" or "down" (default: "down").

+A complete example is available in the `BMTK Examples Repository <https://github.com/AllenInstitute/bmtk/tree/develop/examples/filter_looming>`_.

 Optimization Techniques
 ------------------------